Torm the True

 For Followers of Torm

-Archetypes: Dandy (Ranger), Crusader (Cleric), Faith Hunter (Inquisitor)*, Shining Knight (Paladin), Urban Infiltrator (Inquisitor)
+Archetypes and Alternate Class Features: Dandy (Ranger), Crusader (Cleric), Faith Hunter (Inquisitor)*, Knight of the Golden Lion† (Paladin, Warpriest), Shining Knight (Paladin), Sword of Valor† (Paladin), Urban Infiltrator (Inquisitor)

 Specialty Priest: Paragon (Warpriest) War Saint from Multiclass Archetypes.